 • you may have lodged a defence in court because you disagree with the debt

-• your only income source is Centrelink or Workcover
+• your only income source is Centrelink or WorkCover (known as WorkSafe in Victoria)

 • your debt is older than a set period of time